School of Art and Design

 Grade Mode: Standard Letter

 ARTS 4368.
-Fine Art Photography Special Problems.
+Photography Special Problems.

 3 Credit Hours.
 3 Lecture Contact Hours.
 3 Lab Contact Hours.